miku/exploreio/Solutions.md

 ---

 All types implementing [io.Reader](https://golang.org/pkg/io/#Reader) must implement a Read method with the exact signature.
-A typical pattern to implement custom readers is to embed another reader inside the type, like this:
+A typical pattern fpr implementing custom readers is to keep another reader inside the type, like
+this:

 ```go
 // UpperReader is an uppercase filter.